Build Integration

 --build-url

-[Optional] Can be used for setting the CI server build URL in the build-info.
+(Optional) CI server build URL to include in the build-info.

 --env-include

-[Default: *] List of semicolon-separated(;) patterns in the form of "value1;value2;..."
-Only environment variables that match those patterns will be included in the build info.
+(Default: *) Semicolon-separated patterns in the form "value1;value2;...".
+Only environment variables that match those patterns are included.

 --env-exclude